All Episodes

 Well, look, I mean, here's what you got, Charlie.

-We know that James Baker, who was the general counsel of the FBI when the whole crossfire hurricane started against uh President Trump.
+We know that James Baker, who was the general counsel of the FBI when the whole crossfire hurricane started against President Trump.

 So we know that James Baker ended up becoming the general counsel of Twitter.

-So when you ask the question of, you know, how much were these tech companies involved, and and it was Elon Musk who fired James Baker because Baker was putting the Kabosh on the Twitter files being released, and and Elon said, Who is this who is this James Baker?
+And it was Elon Musk who fired James Baker because Baker was putting the kibosh on the Twitter files being released.

-And they said, Oh, he's the former general counsel of the FBI.
+And they said, oh, he's the former general counsel of the FBI.

-So that not only did they have their finger on the scale, they were specifically targeting voices they disagreed with.
+So not only did they have their finger on the scale, they were specifically targeting voices they disagreed with.

 And I'm not defending any tech company here either, by the way.

-Dudes not kid ourselves there.
+Let's not kid ourselves there.

-Go ahead, George.
+Go ahead, Jordan.

-Because they've got immunity.
+Yeah, because they've got immunity.

 Right.

-And like you said, Charlie, once you put anything up about the laptop, it didn't matter if you were Charlie Kirk with millions of followers or the New York Post with hundreds of years of of uh reporting the news, your account was shut down and you were shut out.
+And like you said, Charlie, once you put anything up about the laptop, it didn't matter if you were Charlie Kirk with millions of followers or the New York Post with hundreds of years of reporting the news, your account was shut down and you were shut out.

 How deep is this?